 - Once you get your IFTA account set up by filing the IFTA-1A, you will be sent a current-year IFTA Fuel Tax License and IFTA compliance decals.
 Be sure to put a copy of the IFTA License in each vehicle and stick the decals to both sides of any cab that meets the IFTA requirements.

 - You will need to keep track of your fuel purchases and the miles driven by each of your vehicles in each base jurisdiction (that’s all states and all Canadian providences).
 Make sure all those receipts and trip tickets get back to the office and are kept in a safe place.

-- Like all things, “with great power comes great responsibility.”
-Your IFTA License can be revoked for not filing and/or paying tax liabilities or not complying with other IFTA requirements.
+- Your IFTA License can be revoked for not filing and/or paying tax liabilities or not complying with other IFTA requirements.

-- If you have a dump truck, a super sucker, an auxiliary power unit (APU), or other equipment that is operated from the same fuel tank as your engine, you may want to look into the Proportional Use (Fuel) Tax Credit.
-For more information, click here.
+If you have a dump truck, a super sucker, an auxiliary power unit (APU), or other equipment that is operated from the same fuel tank as your engine, you may want to look into the Proportional Use (Fuel) Tax Credit.